We’ve combined expert reviews from independent sources to come up with our Top Ten Travel Insurance for 2017:

 Our research does not include price.
-And, although price is an important factor for many people, your choice of travel insurance company should never be on price alone.
+And although price is an important factor for many people, your choice of travel insurance company should never be on price alone.

 Price comparison websites (such as confused.com) have made it easy to find the best price for travel insurance and select the level of baggage, cancellation and medical cover you want.
 The trouble is that it can be hard to tell how these insurers will behave once they have your cash up front.
-So, the list in this article goes beyond that by including opinion and ratings on how well these firms have served their customers to date.
+So, the list in this article goes beyond that by including opinions and ratings on how well these firms have served their customers to date.

 How to spot the best travel insurance